katahiromz/strunsafe/README.md

 # <strunsafe.h> by katahiromz

-This is unsafe version of <strsafe.h>.
+This is portable version of <strsafe.h>.
+NO WARRANTY ABSOLUTELY.

 ## License Agreement